5 Non Religious Meditation Techniques For Atheists And Agnostics

 Science Loves Meditation.
 And Science Is The Number One Atheists, right?

 No matter what some religious people might try to tell you, you can meditate.
-Meditation is for atheists as well as for religious and spiritual people.
+Meditation is for atheists.
+Non religious meditation is every bit as important as religious meditation.

 Let’s face it, science is the number one form of atheism.